the-codeslinger/HotkeyAutoExecute/README.md

 help I have repurposed verbatim from my [WorkTracker][wrkt] utility.

 Maybe I could find a way to improve the UX or do some refactoring to improve the class and method naming.
-The development was palgued by chasing problems and solutions.
+The development was plagued by chasing problems and solutions.
 Therefore, some details have been left unpolished in the pursuit of a working implementation.